-Uruguay is tagged as a “moderately free” and the world’s 38th freest economy in Heritage.org’s 2017 Index of Economic Freedom, up by three notches from the previous year.
-It ranks 5th out of 29 South and Central American countries.
-But in reality, the government’s continuing influence over economic activity hinders overall economic growth.
+Uruguay is tagged as a "moderately free" and the world's 40th freest economy in Heritage.org's 2019 Index of Economic Freedom, down by two notches from the previous year.
+It ranks 6th out of 32 South and Central American countries.
+But in reality, the government's continuing influence over economic activity hinders overall economic growth.

 In May 2019, nationwide inflation stood at 7.73%, outside the central bank's target of 3% to 7%, but down from the annual average of 8.7% from 2011 to 2016, according to the IMF.

 The government's fiscal deficit stood at around 3.9% of GDP in 2018, and Uruguay's gross public debt widened to 68.3% of GDP last year, up from 65.7% of GDP in 2017 and 61.6% of GDP in 2016, according to Coface.

 Uruguay's unemployment rate was 8% in April 2019, slightly down from 8.1% a year earlier, according to Instituto Nacional de Estadística.
 In 2018, nationwide jobless rate was at 8%, higher than the 7.4% from 2007 to 2017 but far lower than the average jobless rate of 14% from 2000 to 2006.